 |Accessible Booking Office counter||Available|

 |Accessible taxis notes|

 No advance booking is required but it will reduce the waiting time for a wheelchair access Taxi

 About Clifford's Tower

 First off, take a tour of the tower – scale the ancient steps of the mound and take a self-guided walk around the ground floor, the former home of the royal exchequer and treasury.

 Not only was the tower the centre of government for the north of England, it also had a who’s-who of names associated with it through the years.
-The original timber castle was built by William the Conqueror, then was rebuilt just after the 1190 mass suicide and massacre, one of the more shocking moments of English history.
+The original timber castle was built by William the Conqueror, then was rebuilt just after the 1190 mass suicide, one of the most shocking moments of English history.